STATEMENT OF PURPOSE

 HOW TO REGISTER WITH OUR PRACTICE

-Patients are welcome to register if they are living in or moving to the practice outer boundary area—SS9 postcodes.
+Patients are welcome to register if they are living in or moving to our catchment area.
 You can register by completing a registration form available from reception who will provide further instructions on the process.
-Please refer to the website for a map of the area covered by Dr A Krishnan & Partners.
 After registration, all patients will be allocated a named accountable GP.
 All Patients have a right to express a preference of practitioner at any point after registration and preferences will be recorded.
 We will endeavour to comply whenever possible but this is not guaranteed.

 OUT OF HOURS